ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   If handler is not set for a particular event, it will be delivered to SDK client via `GetEvent` / `GetEvents` methods. `WaitEvent` method allows user to await for a next event in non-blocking way with `TFuture<void>()` interface.

 - Go

   The SDK receives data from the server in batches and buffers it.
 Depending on the task, the client code can read messages from the buffer one by one or in batches.

+- Python

+  The SDK receives data from the server in batches and buffers it.
+Depending on the task, the client code can read messages from the buffer one by one or in batches.

+- Java

+  The SDK receives data from the server in batches and buffers it.
+Depending on the task, the client code can read messages from the buffer one by one or in batches.